oursky/tslint-oursky/README.md

 You have to manually enable strictness options because the link does not remember selected options.

 This rule is enabled by default.

+### oursky-no-static-literal

+This rule disallows static non-primitive literals in JSX.

+This rationale is that static non-primitive literals break React.PureComponent or React.pure

+This rule is enabled by default.